philterd/philter/docs/docs/redaction/contexts.md

 2.  **Impact**: Deleting a context removes the organizational unit and its internal mappings.
 This will **not** affect documents that have already been redacted and downloaded.
 3.  **Default Context**: Every account has a **default** context.
 The default context cannot be deleted.

+## Capacity and Eviction

+Each context is bounded so that referential-integrity storage does not grow without limit:

+*   **Token mappings** — Each context stores up to `MAX_CONTEXT_SIZE` entries (default `10000`, overridable via the `MAX_CONTEXT_SIZE` environment variable).
+When the limit is reached, the **least-read** entry is evicted before the new one is inserted (ties broken by oldest entry first).
+Read counts are updated on every lookup, including cache hits.
+*   **Disambiguation vectors** — When entity-type disambiguation is enabled, each `(user, context)` pair stores up to `MAX_VECTORS_PER_CONTEXT` vectors (default `100000`).
+Eviction here is FIFO by insertion order.

+In practice this means a long-running context will retain its most actively-referenced mappings indefinitely while quietly discarding entries that no incoming document has touched in a long time.

+## Deleting a Context With Pending Work

+If your application uses [asynchronous PDF redaction](../api_and_sdks/api/documents_api.md), Philter blocks deletion of any context that has a document in the `PENDING` or `PROCESSING` state.
+The API will return `409 Conflict`.
+Wait for the jobs to finish (or delete them from the Documents API) before deleting the context.

 ## Integration and Best Practices

 *   **Organization**: Use contexts to mirror your internal organizational structure or project list.